rsb0/TDT4856-Gruppe-3---IT-Styring-Av-Lastebiler/README.md

 - By location: ```/prices/<string:location>```

 #### POST
-To insert an entry to the database send a POST request to "/upload/prices" with JSON content on the following form:
+To insert an data directly as text to the database send a POST request to "/upload/prices" with JSON content on the following form:
 ```JSON
 {
    "new_prices":[{